nadduli/alx-low_level_programming/0x02-functions_nested_loops/README.md

 File 9-function that prints the 9 times table, starting with 0.
 File 10-add.c is a function that adds two integers and returns the result.
 File 11-print_to_98.c is a function that prints all natural numbers from n to 98, followed by a new line.
 File 100-times_table.c is a function that prints the n times table, starting with 0.
 File 101-natural.c is a program that computes and prints the sum of all the multiples of 3 or 5 below 1024 (excluded), followed by a new line.
+File 103-fibonacci.c is a program that finds and prints the sum of the even-valued terms of the Fibonacci suite under 4000000, followed by a new line.